Bibliojo/bibliojo.github.io/resume.md

 ---
 layout: resume
 ---
-## Assocate Librarian, Research and Scholarly Communication Team 2024-
+## Associate Librarian, Research and Scholarly Communication Team 2024-
+__Western Libraries Western University__
 - RIMS project, Bibliometrics and Impact, Digital Humanities Projects.

 ## Head, Research and Scholarly Communication (2018-2023)

-__Western Libraries Western University__
 - Our team collaborates with researchers across campus to advance the creation, management, dissemination, and preservation of your research and scholarship.

 ## Education